max4766/api_communication_test/README.md

 npm start
 ```

-and those under are for different use ;
+and those under are for different use (we do not need those for now) :

 ```bash
 npm run test # Launches the test runner in the interactive watch mode #